Program

 - Laura Tingle, journalist

-- Bridget Vallence MP, Member for Evelyn (Pathways to Politics alumna)
+- Bridget Vallence MP, Member for Evelyn (Pathways to Politics alum)

 - Danielle Wood, CEO Grattan Institute